Post-Brexit United Kingdom relations with the European Union: WTO option

 The no-deal WTO option would involve the United Kingdom ending the transition period without any trade agreement and relying on the most favoured nation trading rules set by the World Trade Organization.
 The Confederation of British Industry said such a plan would be a "sledgehammer for our economy", and the National Farmer's Union was also highly critical.
 Positive forecasting for the effects of a WTO Brexit for the UK cite other countries' existing WTO trade with the EU and the benefits of repossessing full fishing rights for a maritime island nation.

 People

 Immigration

 The EEA Agreement and the agreement with Switzerland cover free movement of goods, and free movement of people.
 Many supporters of Brexit want to restrict freedom of movement; the Prime Minister ruled out any continuation of free movement in January 2017.

+In 2023, the French government proposed legislation allowing British people who own a home in France to stay there without limit, but the Constitutional Court rejected it as unconstitutional.
+Therefore, like other visa-free nationals, they can stay in France for a maximum of 90 days per 180-day period, unless they get a residence permit.

+Of the 1,218,000 immigrants who came to the United Kingdom in 2023, only 126,000 were EU nationals.
+BBC reported that "In the 12 months to June 2023, net EU migration was −86,000, meaning more EU nationals left the UK than arrived".
+EU citizens working in the health and social care sector have been replaced by migrants from non-EU countries such as India and Nigeria.
+After Brexit, the number of EU nationals who were refused entry to the UK increased fivefold.